KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 All files generated will be in your deliverables folder that you designated in the GAmain.py code file.

 Step 7. play with it.
 Lastly, there is a code file, GAinference.py, that will perform inference on any png file that you give it.
-To use this file, open it and change the file directory to a directory of images on your computer.
-In the same folder, place the GAweights….h5 weights file from your deliverables folder after training.
-Edit the folder string below to suit your file structure.
+Open the code up and change the file directory to the "\inference" folder in the Georiga project on you computer.
+This folder contains a few images from the project, a few stray images, and a GAweights.h5 file.
+Edit the folder string in GAinference.py to match the file structure on your computer.
 See the “to do” section at the top of the file for more details.
+Run GAinference.py.
+The labeling and confidence factors will appear in the output window.

 <pre style="font-family: 'Courier New', Courier, monospace;">
    image_folder = r'your_drive_letter_and_inference_folder'
-   weights_file = r'your_drive_letter_and_inference_folder\your_weights_file.h5'
+   weights_file = r'your_drive_letter_and_inference_folder\inference\GAinference.h5'
 </pre>
 [back to top](#content)